This post may contain affiliate links. Please read my disclosure policy.

 - salt and pepper to taste

-- Peel sweet potatoes and place them back onto a rimmed sheet pan to dry in a 300º F oven for about 15 minutes to dry.
+- Peel sweet potatoes and place them back onto a rimmed sheet pan in a 300º F oven for about 15 minutes to dry.
 Remove potatoes from the oven and increase oven temperature to 350º F.

 - Puree warm sweet potatoes using a food mill or ricer, for best results, over a large bowl.
 Add butter, maple syrup, and egg, stirring to combine well.
 Add salt and pepper to your preference.